-The thirty-three roomed Lemp Mansion was built during the early 1860s and was purchased by William J. Lemp, Sr. as both an office and as a residency.
 In 1884, the radiator system was installed – only half a decade after radiant heat was patented.
 An open-air lift was added in place of the grand staircase.
 A tunnel was added to connect the mansion through the caves to the brewery.

 The Family Tragedy

 With Charles and Edwin having left the family brewery long ago, the Lemp brewing legacy certainly seemed to have come to its close.
-Edwin sought seclusion in his Kirkwood, Missouri mansion, moving there in 1911, while Charles simply never partook in the family business, opting to work in banking, finance, real estate, and (briefly) politics instead.
+Edwin sought seclusion in his Kirkwood, Missouri mansion, moving there in 1911, while Charles simply never partook in the family business, opting to work in banking, finance, real estate, and briefly in politics instead.

 In 1943, William III died of a heart-attack at the age of forty-two.

 Charles began extensive remodeling of the mansion, restoring it to a full residential building.
 He lived there with his dog, two servants, and his brother’s illegitimate son Zeke, never marrying since he preferred to live alone in his sad, bitter existence.
-As he grew older, Charles became more unusual as he began to form a morbid fear of germs that left him constantly wearing gloves and washing his hands.
+As he grew older, Charles became more unusual, as he began to form a morbid fear of germs that left him constantly wearing gloves and washing his hands.
 Zeke died in his 30s within the mansion and was ultimately buried in the Lemp Cemetery plot with only a small, flat marker that read “Lemp.”

-“St. Louis, Mo/May 9th, 1949,
+“St. Louis, MO, May 9th, 1949,